 • Bluetooth Mesh.

 Every protocol is helpful in specific applications.
-Since the Bluetooth technology was initially developed for short-distance use cases, the latest versions can transmit signals up to a mile.
+Since Bluetooth technology was initially developed for short-distance use cases, the latest versions can transmit signals up to a mile.

 Bluetooth Application and Use Case Examples